MicrosoftDocs/power-platform/power-platform/alm/use-managed-properties.md

 You can control which of your managed solution components are customizable by using managed properties.
 By default, all custom solution components are customizable.
 Each solution component has a **Can be customized** (`IsCustomizable`) property.
 As long as this property value is set to true, more properties specific to the type of solution component can be specified.
 If you set the `IsCustomizable.Value` property to false, after the solution is installed as a managed solution the solution component will not be customizable.

-The `IsCustomizable` managed property will ensure that only a solution from the same publisher will be able to change the component.
-It will only affect managed components and does not force this in the development environments where the component is still unmanaged.
-The use of this managed property is intended to ensure that no other solution layer from any other publisher, and no active customizations can be done on the component once it is installed as a managed solution.
+Managed properties ensure that only a solution from the same publisher will be able to change the component.
+Managed properties will only affect managed components and does not force this in the development environments where the component is still unmanaged.
+The use of the `IsCustomized` managed property is intended to ensure that no other solution layer from any other publisher, and no active customizations can be done on the component once it is installed as a managed solution.

 The following table lists some managed properties for a subset of available solution components.